Rachel Wammack is a modern-day take on an old-school discovery.

 Wammack co-wrote all four songs on the EP, which was helmed by award-winning producer Dann Huff, including the powerful and deeply personal “Hard to Believe,” “Closure,” and “My Boyfriend Doesn’t Speak for Me Anymore,” an empowering female anthem about reclaiming your truth.

-After earning a standing ovation during her debut at the Grand Ole Opry Wammack will take that momentum on the road as she continues to expanding her touring endeavors.
-As she served as direct support Brett Young’s “CMT on Tour: Here Tonight” she has been announced as a featured act at some of Country music’s biggest festivals including Stagecoach, Tortuga Music Festival and Country LakeShake.
+After earning a standing ovation during her debut at the Grand Ole Opry Wammack has taken that momentum on the road opening for Reba and Brett Young’s “CMT on Tour: Here Tonight” and making appearances at some of Country music’s biggest festivals including Stagecoach, Tortuga Music Festival, CMA Music Festival, and Country LakeShake.

 For someone who appears sunny and optimistic, it’s hard to picture the deeper well that is the source of her musical inspiration.